Virginia Traffic Tickets Fines, Penalties, and Options

 Whether you received your traffic ticket in Chesapeake, Lexington, or any other city in Virginia you’re probably wondering how much it’s going to cost you and what other penalties you might face.
 We’ve made it simple for you to figure out with this quick guide that covers all of the need-to-know details about traffic tickets and costs in Virginia.
 Plus, you’ll learn what you can do to improve your driving record.

 Let’s get started!

-Traffic Ticket Fines
+Virginia Traffic Ticket Fines

-If you are ticketed for driving 20 MPH over the speed limit, you’ll face a reckless driving charge and will be required to pay a fee for 3 years.
-You will be charged with a misdemeanor for your first offense and will face a $350 fine.
-A second reckless driving offense is a felony and requires you to pay a $1,000 fine annually for 3 years.
+On the flip side, if you’re ticketed for driving 20+ MPH over the speed limit you could face a reckless driving charge.
+You will be charged with a Class I misdemeanor for your first offense and will face a minimum $250 fine.
+The maximum penalty is $2,500 and 12 months in jail.
+A second reckless driving offense could be deemed a felony.

 The Virginia Point System

 A fine isn’t the only thing you’ll receive with a moving violation.
 Like most states, Virginia uses a point system to record a driver’s performance.

 Each moving violation is given a specific demerit point value that’s added to your driving record.
 The number of points the ticket carries depends on the severity of the violation.
 Values can range from 3-6 points, and the points will stay on your record anywhere from 2-11 years.
 However, a record of the offense itself could stay on your driving record even longer.
 Many offenses will be on your driving record for at least three years, but serious offenses may remain on your record permanently.